What is leukemia

 This therapy uses drugs that focus on specific features of leukemia cells.
 Targeted therapies work by preventing blood cancer cells from multiplying and dividing, cutting off the blood supply needed for cells to live, or killing cells directly.

-This procedure replaces new, healthy hematopoietic cells with hematopoietic cancer cells that have been killed by chemotherapy and radiation therapy or one of them.
-These healthy cells are taken from you (before undergoing chemotherapy or radiation therapy), from donor blood or bone marrow and pumped back into your blood.
+This procedure replaces new, healthy hematopoietic cells with hematopoietic cancer cells that have been killed by chemotherapy and radiation therapy or of them.
+These healthy cells are taken from you (before undergoing chemotherapy or radiation therapy), from donor blood or bone marrow, and pumped back into your blood.
 Healthy hematopoietic cells grow and multiply, forming new bone marrow and blood cells that develop into all the different types of cells your body needs (red blood cells, white blood cells, platelets).